Uber, Waymo Squabble Over Evidence Ahead of Trade-Secrets Trial

 “The fact that he’s going to take the Fifth to any question I would ask him demonstrates that this is not an appropriate circumstance under which an adverse inference should be given against Uber,” Uber attorney Dunn said, signaling the company’s dissatisfaction with Lenvandowski’s conduct in the case.

 Alsup tentatively ruled that he would allow Waymo to examine Levandowski at trial, on the condition that each question Waymo plans to ask be vetted by him first.
-He also said he would tell the jury members they are free to draw adverse inferences against Levandowski, but cautioned that he had still to decide whether those inferences would extend to Uber.
+He also said he would tell the jury members they can draw adverse inferences against Levandowski, but cautioned that he had still to decide whether those inferences would extend to Uber.

 Trial is set for Oct.
 10.

-Hume and Dunn and are with Boies Schiller Flexner in Washington.
+Hume and Dunn are with Boies Schiller Flexner in Washington.
 Uber is also represented by Arturo Gonzalez with Morrison & Foerster in San Francisco.

 Waymo is represented by Charles Verhoeven and Jordan Jaffe with Quinn Emanuel Urquhart & Sullivan, also in San Francisco.